RonanAndal/RonanAndal.github.io/projects/photography.md

 Aside from coding, another hobby of mine is taking pictures/videos of things I find aesthetically pleasing & sharing it to a handful amount of people of online

 *attachments explained

-1st is a video I made for my senior class in High School 2nd is a photoshoot for a friend of mine who graduated college
+1st is a photoshoot for a friend of mine who graduated college, 2nd is a video I made for my senior class in High School